AP-Skill-Development-Corporation/KEC-CSEA-Python/README.md

   - Function Argument Types with sample example on each
   - Data Structures Overview
   - List Overview and sample example on it

+# Day-06(02-09-2023):
+  - Data Structures and its methods with sample examples on each
+  - Comprehensions (list,set and dictionary)
+  - Functional Programming (map,filter and reduce)
+  - Packages and Modules